 Welcome to my website!

-I am Si, a 5th-year PhD Candidate in Political Science at Boston University.
-My research interests include comparative politics, authoritarianism, political economy, development, gender, China, and political methodologies.
-I am committed to creating a better U.S.-China relationship – a pressing global issue, in my view – through my dissertation.
-My research has been supported by the Hariri Institute for Computing, the Global Development Policy Center, Graduate School of Arts & Sciences, and the Frederick S. Pardee Center for the Study of the Longer-Range Future at Boston University.
+I am Si Wu, a 5th-year PhD Candidate in Political Science at Boston University.
+My research interests include comparative politics, political economy, development, gender, China, and political methodologies.
+I am committed to creating a better U.S.-China relationship – a pressing global issue, in my view – through my research on China's one-child policy, one of the most puzzling and impactful policies in the country's history.
+My work has implications not only for U.S.-China relations but also for other countries grappling with population decline.

 I received my Bachelor's Degree in Physics from Imperial College London, U.K., and a Master's Degree in Journalism from Northeastern University.